 Characteristic Specification

+Operating frequency MHz

-Operating temperature range Tmin = Tmax=
+Operating temperature range Tmin = Tmax =

 Operating lifetime hours

+Beacon power supply type (internal, external, combined, other)

+Characteristic Specification

+External power supply parameters (AC/DC and nominal voltage)

+Is external power supply needed to energise the beacon or its ancillary devices in any of operational modes (N/A or Yes or No)

 Battery chemistry

-Characteristic Specification

 Battery cell model name, size and number of cells

 Battery cell manufacturer

 Battery pack manufacturer and part number

+Battery pack replacement period years

 Oscillator type (e.g. OCXO, MCXO, TCXO)

 Oscillator manufacturer

 Oscillator part name and number

 Oscillator satisfies long-term frequency stability requirements (Yes or No)

 Antenna type: Integral or Other (e.g. External, Detachable - specify type)

 Antenna manufacturer

 Antenna part name and number

 Navigation device type (Internal, External or None)

 Features in beacon that prevent degradation to 406 MHz signal or beacon lifetime resulting from a failure of navigation device or failure to acquire position data (Yes, No, or N/A)

 Features in beacon that ensures erroneous position data is not encoded into the beacon message (Yes, No or N/A)

 Navigation device capable of supporting global coverage (Yes, No or N/A)

 For Internal Navigation Devices

 - Geodetic reference system (WGS 84 or GTRF)

 - GNSS receiver cold start forced at every beacon activation (Yes or No)

-- Navigation device manufacturer

-- Navigation device model name and part Number

-- GNSS system supported (e.g. GPS, GLONASS, Galileo)

-Characteristic Specification For External Navigation Devices - Data protocol for GNSS receiver to beacon interface - Physical interface for beacon to navigation device - Electrical interface for beacon to navigation device - Navigation device model and manufacturer (if beacon designed to use specific devices) Self-Test Mode Characteristics: Self-Test Mode Optional GNSS Self-Test Mode - Self-test has separate switch position (Yes or No) - Self-test switch automatically returns to normal position when released (Yes or No) - Self-test activation can cause an operational mode transmission (Yes or No) - Self-test causes a single beacon self-test message burst only regardless of how long the self-test activation mechanism applied (Yes or No) - Results of self-test indicated by (e.g. Pass/Fail Indicator Light, Strobe Light, etc.) - Self-test can be activated from beacon remote activation points (Yes or No) - Self-test performs an internal check and indicates that RF power emitted at 406 MHz and 121.5 MHz if beacon includes a 121.5 MHz homer (Yes or No) - Self-test transmits a signal(s) other than at 406 MHz (Yes & details or No) - Self-test can be activated directly at beacon (Yes or No) - List of Items checked by self-test - Self-test transmission burst duration (440 or 520 ms) - Self-test format bit ("0" or "1") - Maximum duration of GNSS Self Test N/A - Maximum number of GNSS Self Tests (beacons with internal navigation devices only) N/A
+Characteristic Specification - Navigation device manufacturer - Navigation device model name and part Number - Internal navigation device antenna type(integrated, internal, external, passive/active) , manufacturer and model - GNSS system supported (e.g. GPS, GLONASS, Galileo) For External Navigation Devices - Data protocol for GNSS receiver to beacon interface - Physical interface for beacon to navigation device - Electrical interface for beacon to navigation device - Part number of the external navigation interface device (if applicable) - Navigation device model and manufacturer (if beacon designed to use specific devices) Self-Test Mode Characteristics: Self-Test Mode Optional GNSS Self-Test Mode - Self-test has separate switch position (Yes or No) - Self-test switch automatically returns to normal position when released (Yes or No) - Self-test activation can cause an operational mode transmission (Yes or No) - Self-test causes a single beacon self-test message burst only regardless of how long the self-test activation mechanism applied (Yes or No) - Results of self-test indicated by (e.g. Pass / Fail Indicator Light, Strobe Light, etc.) - The content of the encoded position data fields of the self-test message has default values N/A - Self-test can be activated from beacon remote activation points (Yes or No) - Self-test performs an internal check and indicates that RF power emitted at 406 MHz and 121.5 MHz if beacon includes a 121.5 Hz homer (Yes or No)